medhahira/medhahira.github.io/_pages/about.md

 ---
 permalink: /
-title: "Medha Hira's Academic Portfolio"
+title: "Medha Hira"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Hi there!
-Welcome to my academic portfolio 😊
-I am a final-year B.Tech student specializing in Computer Science Engineering at the Indraprastha Institute of Information Technology, Delhi, with a deep interest in machine learning, natural language processing, and data science.
-My experience spans industry roles at Google, IBM Research, and SAP, and research contributions at academic labs such as SBI Lab and MIDAS.
+I am Medha Hira, a final-year B.Tech student specializing in Computer Science Engineering at the Indraprastha Institute of Information Technology, Delhi.
+I have been fortunate to be advised by [Professor Anubha Gupta](https://www.iiitd.ac.in/anubha) and [Professor Rajiv Ratn Shah](https://www.iiitd.edu.in/~rajivratn/) from IIIT-Delhi, as well as [Dr. Sameep Mehta](https://research.ibm.com/people/sameep-mehta) and [Dr. Nishtha Madaan](https://nishthaa.github.io/) from IBM Research India!

-My work is primarily centered around enhancing multilingual NLP, improving speech processing systems, and mitigating bias in LLMs.
-I am passionate about advancing AI technology to create impactful solutions and have a strong foundation in programming languages, data processing tools, and frameworks like TensorFlow, PyTorch, and OpenCV.
+Since early 2023, I’ve been immersed in the exciting domains of Large Language Models (LLMs), Natural Language Processing (NLP), and Speech Processing.
+Through my research, I aim to tackle challenges at the intersection of these fields, I am particularly interested in contributing to advancements in model safety, multilingual communication, and emotion understanding in speech.

 ## News
 - **September 2024**: My team secured an all-India Rank 6 in the Amazon ML Challenge!